Kidinnu/mbs/problems/term_I/orbital_stage/blender/readme.md

 Time, x, y, z, a1, a2, a3, Vx, Vy, Vz, wx, wy, wz
 ~~~

-where a1, a2 and a3 are the angles of XY'Z'' sequence, x, y, z is the position of the center of mass of the body.
+where a1, a2 and a3 are the angles of XY'Z'' sequence; x, y, z is the position of the center of mass of the body.

 ### body.blend

-The file contains model of the body and python script to import data from the file.
+The file contains model of the body and python script that imports data from the file.

 1. Install Blender